Modlishka automated phishing tool intercepts and 2FA

 Modlishka is the tool that researchers call a reverse proxy server, but has been modified to handle page traffic (login) and phishing procedures.

-It "parks" between the legitimate user and the page the hacker is interested in hacking (Gmail, Yahoo or ).
-Phishing victims connect to Modlishka's server and the reverse proxy running behind sends the requests to the original site.
+"Park" between the legitimate user and the page that the hacker is interested in violating (Gmail, Yahoo or ProtonMail).
+The victims of cyber-fishing are connected to the Modlishka server and the reverse proxy running from behind sends the requests to the original site.

-So the victim gets authentic from the normal website, but all the traffic and all the victim interactions pass and are registered on the Modlishka server.
+Thus the victim receives authentic content from the normal website, but all the traffic and all the victim interactions pass and are registered on the Modlishka server.

 Of course all the passwords entered by the user are automatically recorded in the Modlishka panel, while the reverse proxy urges users to use 2FA tokens.